alanmaizon/love/love_frontend/README.md

 # Love Frontend

-This repository contains the front-end portion of the **Love That Gives Back** platform—a React SPA built with Vite that lets guests explore charities, donate, and view live donation stats, while couples can manage their profile and supported charities.
+This repository contains the front-end portion of the **Love That Gives Back** platform—a React SPA (Single-page application) built with Vite that lets guests explore charities, donate, and view live donation stats, while couples can manage their profile and supported charities.

 ---